 Please refer to section above, "Changing your PCP," where we tell you how to change your PCP.
 If there are specific hospitals you want to use, you must find out whether the doctors you will be seeing use these hospitals.

-What if a network provider leaves our plan?
+D3.
+What to do when a provider leaves our plan

 A network provider you are using might leave our plan.
 If one of your providers does leave our plan, you have certain rights and protections that are summarized below: